-In section 10-25-39, the bill outlines the distribution of proceeds from tax deed sales, stating that after deducting county expenses, proceeds must be prorated based on the most recent tax levies until all taxes and interest are settled.
+In section 10-25-39, the bill specifies the distribution of proceeds from tax deed sales, stating that after deducting county expenses, proceeds must be prorated based on the most recent tax levies until all taxes and interest are paid.
 Any surplus remaining after these payments must be returned to the prior owner of record, and if the owner cannot be located within 180 days, the surplus will be transferred to the Unclaimed Property Division as per chapter 43-41B.

 Statutes affected: